TKA-Developments/RN-Challenge/README.md

 ![Search and filter](misc/assets/preview/searchfilter.gif)

-Just a mario jumping on the bricks.
+Search the To Do by a keyword and filter the completed, incompleted, or without any filter.

 ![Share](misc/assets/preview/share.gif)

 ![Web](misc/assets/preview/webshare.png)

-Share your to do to the web.
+Share your To Do to the web.

 ![Theme Switch](misc/assets/preview/theme.gif)